genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

 #### Backwards joins
 By default, the fields in the second table are not monitored in real time when you make a join.
 This is because, in most cases, the second table is providing some form of static data.

 If you need to join to a table where there is real-time data, then you need to specify a backwards join.
-This requires the statement **backwardsJoin = true** when you are specifying the join.
+This requires the statement `backwardsJoins = true` when you are specifying the join.

-When you refer to a table that has a backwards join in any of your [data servers](/platform-reference/configure-key-modules/data-servers/configure), you must include a similar statement in order to enable the feature: **backwardsJoins = true**.
+When you refer to a table that has a backwards join in any of your [data servers](/platform-reference/configure-key-modules/data-servers/configure), you must include a similar statement in order to enable the feature: `backwardsJoins = true`.
 Don’t forget to add this!

 Note that `backwardsJoins` can be expensive in terms of computation and cost, so they should be used surgically rather than by default.